 Unsubsidized Stafford loans.
 These loans, which aren’t awarded based on need, incur interest while a student is in college, though the interest can be added to the loan balance if a student is still attending school.

 Students often end up with a mix of subsidized and unsubsidized loans, both of which charge 5.5% interest if disbursed during the 12 months through June 30, 2024.
 The total amount that can be borrowed is capped each year.
 For instance, for a first-year undergraduate who is considered a dependent student, total subsidized Stafford loans are capped at $3,500, with the possibility of borrowing another $2,000 in unsubsidized loans.

 What if a student isn’t eligible for subsidized Stafford loans?
 He or she can always take out unsubsidized loans instead, potentially borrowing as much as $5,500 during the first year of college.
 In subsequent years, the annual amount that can be borrowed increases.

 Perkins loans.
-These currently carry an interest rate of 5%.
-They are only awarded to students with exceptional financial need—and yet they now charge a higher rate than Stafford loans.
+These currently carry an interest rate of 5% and are only awarded to students with exceptional financial need.

 Next: Parent Loans